Cloth-Foundation/Cloth/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in the Loom language, compiler, or any official tool or repository, **please report it privately and responsibly.**
+If you discover a security vulnerability in the Cloth language, compiler, or any official tool or repository, **please report it privately and responsibly.**

 ### Contact Method